bigfix/developer.bigfix.com/site/reference/types/selected-server.md

 # type: selected server

-The &lt;selected server&lt; inspectors return information about the BES Server or BES Relay to which the BigFix agent reports.
+The &lt;selected server&gt; inspectors return information about the BES Server or BES Relay to which the BigFix agent reports.

 # competition size of &lt;selected server&gt; : integer